 If you're using a PC because you need to use other audio software, such as DEQX, there's

 still a way to use a Mac, and run the PC software: by using a virtual-machine (VM) type emulator,

 runs Windows in a separate "window," running concurrently with Mac OS X.

 Boot into Mac OS, and fire up the VM software, administering the Windows software from the VM environment.

 Accordingly, both applications (the Windows software and Pure

 Vinyl) may be run simultaneously on the same computer.
 (The opposite, running Mac OS X within a PC boot

 environment, isn't possible, as far as we know.)

-(As further incentive, Pure Vinyl also has a
+(As further incentive, Pure Vinyl version 2 also has a

 music server feature for playing back tracks from iTunes playlists, which